World Book Index

 Economic overview

-high-income, EU-member, trade-oriented Nordic economy; growth driven by pharmaceuticals, energy, and services; large share of employment in public sector; fixed exchange rate pegged to euro; strong fiscal position and declining public debt; tight labor market mitigated by migrant workers and higher retirement age
+Denmark boasts a high-income, EU-member, trade-oriented Nordic economy, with growth primarily driven by sectors such as pharmaceuticals, energy, and services.
+The economy features a significant public sector, which employs a large share of the workforce.
+Denmark's fixed exchange rate is pegged to the euro, contributing to its strong fiscal position and declining public debt.
+The labor market is tight, but this is mitigated by the influx of migrant workers and an increasing retirement age, which together help sustain economic stability and growth.

 Real GDP (purchasing power parity)